• Skip to main content

 • When the tomatoes are cold enough to handle, then pull on their skin using your hands.
 Also, use a small knife to remove their nodes (this makes the sauce creamier).
 You can remove their seeds and watery interior as well if you don't want any seeds in your sauce (I usually don't remove them).
 Transfer the prepared tomatoes to a large bowl as you prepare them and set them aside.

-• Once the tomatoes are all ready to go, then warm up a small amount of olive oil in a large pot (use a dutch iron pot if you have one) and then, add the crushed garlic.
+• Warm up a small amount of olive oil in a large pot (use a Dutch iron pot if you have one) and then, add the crushed garlic.
 Keep cooking on medium heat and stir constantly while watching the garlic so it does not burn.
-Cook for maximum one minute and then, add the peeled tomatoes whole to the pot.
+Cook for one minute and then, add the prepared peeled tomatoes whole to the pot (or add the 2 cans of whole peeled tomatoes).
 Stir well and keep cooking on medium heat.
 Once the tomatoes have softened slightly, then use a hand masher to crush them to a desired texture (they will keep breaking up as they cook).

-• Turn down the heat to low-medium, keep uncovered and cook while stirring often for at least 45 minutes (even longer).
+• Turn down the heat to low-medium, keep uncovered and cook while stirring often for 30-45 minutes (cooking time will vary).
 Watch the sauce to adjust the heat as it cooks and cook as long as it needs until it becomes smooth with not much water left.

 • Add some salt to taste and the fresh basil, stir well and turn off the heat.